 This documentation page describes how you can customize the forms used to enter product data in Drupal Commerce.
-A single form is used for both creating new products and editing existing products, but the product form can be configured uniquely for each of your product types.
-For the Simple product type we created in the Product architecture section of the documentation, this is what the product form looks like, without any modifications.
+The forms that are used to edit product and product variation types can be configured uniquely for each of your product and variation types.

 To customize the product data entry form, start by navigating to the Manage form display configuration page for your product type.
 For the Simple product type, that page is located at